Incident footage and investigation recommendations

 The Review recommends that staff who are not directly involved in the management of an incident but may be required to remain should ensure they are not obscuring CCTV cameras and the occurring incident.
 (16.R3)

 Youth Justice considers that as far as practicable this should be the case.
 However, incidents are often unpredictable.
-The safety of young people and staff are paramount in any incident response.
+The safety of youths and staff are paramount in any incident response.
 This includes staff positioning around the perimeter of an incident.

 The introduction of body worn cameras and security upgrade at BYDC has helped with incident-related footage.